 The nomination file (submitted on the nominee’s behalf) should contain the following documents in PDF format and must be submitted through the Council Awards Application System for consideration for this award:

 - Nominee's curriculum vitae and bibliography

-- A signed letter of nomination from the sponsor and at least one additional supporting letter.
+- • A signed letter of nomination from the sponsor and one supporting letter.
 The letters should clearly articulate the major contributions of the nominee to the field of hypertension.

 - The letters should show that the nominee was, or is, involved in treating hypertensive patients as a major component of his or her practice experience.